 Monitoring and Assessment of Lakes - Data

 Much of the lake monitoring in the state is done to assess "trophic state" or the productivity of the water.
-Our 30 year record includes data on over 1000 of our 5785 lakes, including parameters such as transparency, conductivity, alkalinity, total phosphorus and chlorophyll-a.
-These, along with extensive data sets from the University of Maine and clarity readings from volunteers, have produced one of the most comprehensive lake data sets in the country.
-Much of these data are available through the Lakes of Maine website.
+Our 55+ year record includes data on over 1400 of our 5785 lakes, including parameters such as transparency, conductivity, alkalinity, total phosphorus and chlorophyll-a.
+The Maine lakes dataset is one of the most comprehensive lake data sets in the country.
+Data is collected by DEP staff, volunteers working with Lake Stewards of Maine (LSM), regional organizations and institutions of higher learning.
+Most of these data are available through the Lakes of Maine website.

 Data Management

-Information is only useful if it is high quality.
-Keeping track of over 400,000 pieces of water quality data, plus thousands of other related data points, is a huge task.
-All this information must be available at a moment’s notice, and as free of errors as we can make it.
-We have develop a detailed set to Standard Operating Procedures and Quality Assurance Project Plan which guide both data acquisition (monitoring) and handling (data management).
-Our staff cooperates with the VLMP to do periodic quality assurance and re-training visits with our monitors and error-checks the data we receive from them.
+Information is only useful as it’s quality.
+Keeping track of over a million pieces of water quality data, plus thousands of other related data points, is a huge task.
+All this information must be as free of errors as we can make it.
+We follow detailed Standard Operating Procedures and have a program-level Quality Assurance Project Plan on file with EPA.
+Our staff cooperates with LSM-VLMP to do periodic quality assurance re-certification visits with the volunteer monitors and perform error-checks on their data.
 As a result, the data we get from our volunteers is as reliable as data received from professionals.
 Even our staff has consistency checks each year, and we include careful calibration of our lab and field equipment.
-We duplicate-sample 10% of our field data and scrutinize the laboratory quality assurance information annually to ensure we get high quality data.
+We obtain duplicate samples at a rate of 10% and scrutinize the laboratory quality assurance information annually to ensure we get high quality data.

 Related page